St Edward's College, East Gosford: Outdoor education

 St Edward's College runs an Outdoor Education programme through camps, which are held in Years 7 to 10.
 The programme provides a sequential course for the four years, developing skills of a higher order each year.
 Some of the activities conducted on these camps include archery, canoeing, "deep and meaningful" conversation sessions, sailing, windsurfing, abseiling, rock climbing, mountain biking, initiative challenges and fencing.

 Social justice

 The college has a significant emphasis on the concept of social justice and 'giving back' to the community; and is described as a 'Central part of school life at St. Edwards'.
-In 2002, teacher, Patrick Dell introduced a programme called The Waterford Project, where boys from years 8-11 perform compulsory community service and offers a wide variety of activities to help students complete their hours.
+In 2002, teacher, Patrick [Pack-a-day-Pat] Dell introduced a programme called The Waterford Project, where boys from years 8-11 perform compulsory community service and offers a wide variety of activities to help students complete their hours.
 The Waterford Project is named for the city in Ireland where Edmund Ignatius Rice, the founder of the Christian Brothers', began his work.